Skip to content

 Spawned once, mutated in-place across the entire conversation.
 Version counter tracks changes.
 Update flash draws attention to mutations.

-Checklists with items completing in real-time
+Checklists completing in real-time

-Budget trackers with category breakdowns
+Budget trackers with breakdowns

 Timelines filling day-by-day